natesilva/BeautifyReformatSQL.spBundle/README.markdown

 ## Install the bundle

-To install this bundle, download the [latest release](https://github.com/natesilva/BeautifyReformatSQL.spBundle/releases/latest) and double-click it.
+To install this bundle, download and unzip the [latest release](https://github.com/natesilva/BeautifyReformatSQL.spBundle/releases/latest), then double-click the bundle file.

 ## Use